This post may contain affiliate links. Please read our disclosure policy.

-Inspired by ma yi shang shu, a classic Sichuan dish, these Ginger Pork Noodles with Bok Choy is an unfussy, flexible pantry friendly stir fry perfect for busy weeknights ready in about 30 minutes!
+Inspired by Ma Yi Shang Shu, a classic Sichuan dish, these spicy Ginger Pork Noodles with Bok Choy are an unfussy, flexible pantry friendly stir fry perfect for busy weeknights ready in about 30 minutes!

 I love this recipe for Ginger Pork Noodles because usually I have all the ingredients for this quick dish in my pantry.
-And those ingredients that aren’t there — can be easily swapped for something else.
+And those ingredients that aren’t there — can be easily swapped for something else!

 As I mentioned, it’s unfussy, flexible, and easily tweaked for what’s on hand.